Bedford Road, Riseley, Bedford, Bedfordshire, MK44 1EF

-- Detached Colonial style property with approx. 3 acres
+- Detached property with approx. 35 acres of garden and grounds

 - Five bedrooms; master with dressing room and en suite